mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Methods

 Methods are functions that are invoked on a "receiver" value.
-They can be associated with any named type, but not built-in types.
+They can be associated with any named type that is not a pointer or interface.
+They cannot be associated with built-in types.
 The receiver is an instance of this type.

 Methods are particularly useful for types that implement interfaces.
 Otherwise we can just write functions that take a value of the type as an argument.

+One benefit of defining a method on a type instead of defining a function that takes an argument of the type is that the name can often be shorter without losing meaning.
+For example, we could add `getAge` method to a `Person` type or we could define a `getPersonAge` function that takes a `Person`.
+The difference is even more significant for calls made from another package because in that case function names must be prefixed with the package name whereas method names do not.

 Just like with functions, methods whose name starts lowercase can only be called by code in package where the method is defined.